 Siberian ginseng has also been found to have anti-viral properties, and reduced the number of herpes outbreaks among people with the herpes simplex virus type 2.27 Germany's Commission E has approved Siberian ginseng "as a tonic for invigoration and fortification in times of fatigue and debility or declining capacity for work and concentration.
 Ginseng was also approved for use during convalescence."28

 How to Grow Ginseng in Your Own Home

 Growing ginseng requires both patience and hard work, because this plant can take anywhere between four to six years to reach maturity.
-You also need to follow certain guidelines to ensure that your final harvest is of the highest quality.29 To start, make sure your soil has these four requirements:30
+You also need to follow certain guidelines to ensure that your final harvest is of the highest quality.29 To start, make sure that your soil mimics the areas where wild ginseng naturally grows.

 Tips for Using Ginseng

 Short-term use of ginseng is considered to be safe among adults.
 Asian ginseng is best taken in cycles, such as every day for two to three weeks, then taking a break for two to three weeks.
 In choosing a supplement, fermented ginseng may provide faster, more consistent absorption compared to non-fermented varieties.
 And if you choose Asian ginseng, look for the unpeeled variety (sometimes called red ginseng), as it will retain more of its bioactive compounds.

 While generally safe, if taken in high doses, ginseng may lead to nervousness or insomnia.
 You should also use caution using ginseng if you're pregnant or breastfeeding, or if you're taking certain medications, including:42